-I'm Stephen C. Sanders, and I am a research analyst currently working with demographics and market-level financial data.
+I'm Stephen C. Sanders, and I am currently a market research analyst working with demographics and market-level financial data.
 I am also an M.A. in Geography candidate at the University at Buffalo.
 Previously, I completed an A.S. in Geography and Certificate in Geospatial Information Science and Technology (both with Distinction) at Monroe Community College.
 I also completed a B.S. at SUNY Brockport, where I majored in Philosophy and minored in Anthropology.

 I have 2 years of experience using geographic information systems, specifically ArcGIS Pro and QGIS.
 I have programmed in Python extensively in my work, and can use the ArcPy, Pandas, GeoPandas, and Plotly libraries.
 In the past, I worked as a web developer for four years, mainly using WordPress, HTML5/CSS3 (SCSS, Bootstrap), and Git.
 I also acted as a website administrator for multiple client websites.